maxsdw/vRap-js/README.md

 Notice how we are passing the template object as third argument of the function, specifying the value to use as replacement for "folder_id" inside the URL, above instruction will execute a GET request to "api/folders/1234/items".

+#### Arguments for model actions

+The following is the list of arguments that the model actions receives according to each case:

+##### getData

+* dataObj: A data object to be included in the server call,  properties will be included as query params in the call URL.
+* beforeRefresh: A function to be executed before publishing the refresh event for all associated observers, including the views.
+* urlTemplate: An object including the values to use in replacement for the specified variables in the URL template.
+* preventPublish: A boolean value specifying if we want to prevent publishing the refresh event for all associated observers, default as false.
+* context: An object to be included as an arguments when delivering the updated data into obeservers.

+##### sendData

+* dataObj: A data object to be included in the server call, properties will be included inside the body/payload of the call.
+* urlTemplate: An object including the values to use in replacement for the specified variables in the URL template.
+* preventPublish: A boolean value specifying if we want to prevent publishing the refresh event for all associated observers, default as false.
+* context: An object to be included as an arguments when delivering the updated data into obeservers.

+##### sendRecord

+* dataObj: A data object to be included in the server call, properties will be included inside the body/payload of the call.
+* urlTemplate: An object including the values to use in replacement for the specified variables in the URL template.
+* stringify: A boolean value specifying if we want to convert to a JSON string the object passed inside dataObj property.
+* operationOverride: An object of this form "{ action: 'create', method: 'POST' }" to force executing the call using that specific operation and not the defined by the system automatically.
+* preventPublish: A boolean value specifying if we want to prevent publishing the refresh event for all associated observers, default as false.
+* context: An object to be included as an arguments when delivering the updated data into obeservers.

+##### deleteRecord

+* recordId: A string including the ID of the entry we want to delete.
+* urlTemplate: An object including the values to use in replacement for the specified variables in the URL template.
+* preventPublish: A boolean value specifying if we want to prevent publishing the refresh event for all associated observers, default as false.
+* context: An object to be included as an arguments when delivering the updated data into obeservers.

 ### Defining a view

 The view is the visible part of the application, it involves all the user interface components necessary to interact with the data and complete a particular task.